 • No skinny jeans or “I wish to hike” cotton tees: Cotton holds onto water, so that it keeps you feeling sweaty in hot temps and chills you if things turn cold and wet.

-• Polyester, nylon or merino wool undies (and any devices): These materials move sweat off skin and dry fast, so they’re well suited for next-to-skin layers such as briefs, tees, sports bras or long underwear, as well as for socks.
-That moisture management ability means those materials work nicely for every one of the all your Mens Outdoor Clothing Catalogs Stores Men’s Coat Brands Jacket as well.
+• Polyester, nylon or merino wool undies (and everything else): These materials move sweat off skin and dry fast, so they’re well suited for next-to-skin layers such as briefs, tees, sports bras or long underwear, and for socks.
+That moisture management ability means those materials work well for each of the rest of your Mens Outdoor Clothing Catalogs Stores Men’s Coat Brands Jacket at the same time.

-• Comfortable yet sturdy pants: Trails have twists and turns, which means you must move freely.
+• Comfortable yet sturdy pants: Trails have twists and turns, so that you must move freely.
 Branches and boulders, though, can shred thin, stretchy tights or yoga pants.

-• A warm jacket: Polyester fleece works great just for this, though a puffy jacket (using a polyester fill or water-resistant down inside), makes sense for colder conditions.
+• A warm jacket: Polyester fleece works well with this, though a puffy jacket (which has a polyester fill or water-resistant down inside), makes sense for colder conditions.

-• A rain jacket: “Waterproof/breathable” is paramount phrase, meaning it'll block rain and wind, and can also let you sweat without feeling like you’re wearing a plastic bag.
+• A rain jacket: “Waterproof/breathable” is the vital thing phrase, meaning it will block rain and wind, and can also permit you to sweat without feeling like you’re wearing a plastic bag.
 In seriously soggy weather, pack rain pants, too.

-• A brimmed hat: Keeps your mind dry and protected from your sun.
-The brim helps maintain rain and sun from the eyes.
+• A brimmed hat: Keeps your mind dry and protected in the sun.
+The brim helps keep rain and sun from your eyes.
 (Bring some sunglasses, too.)